k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/02_built_in_lu_ws.md

 # Built-In Logical Units APIs

-Fabric provides out of the box web services APIs for querying project's LU data and meta data resources.
+Fabric provides out-of-the-box web services APIs for querying a project's LU data and meta data resources.

 An appropriate HTTP status codes is used to indicate the status of the executed operation, following standard status codes which are defined by [[RFC7231](https://spec.openapis.org/oas/v3.1.0#bib-RFC7231)] and listed in the [IANA Status Code Registry](https://www.iana.org/assignments/http-status-codes/http-status-codes.xhtml).